leiyu-dev/librarymanager/README.md

-# Project 1 for Class Database System
+# Project 1 of Class Database System
 Implemented independently by lei_yu

 ---------------